The page on the NYPD website where links to most of their reports are posted is here

 Tort liability of police -- United States

-John Jay has these reports in paper form from 1986-2009, most of which were acquired as part of the James Fyfe Papers.
+John Jay has these reports in paper form from 1986-2009, most of which were acquired as part of the James Fyfe Papers and some from the Louis Anemone Papers and the Philip McGuire Papers.
+We also have PDF versions available for research purposes upon request.
 Some are also available from the NYC and NY-ACLU websites.
 The NYPD aggregated some of the data from these reports 1971-2010 in charts they titled NYPD Shooting Restraint.

 1997 Firearms Discharge Assault Report on the NY-ACLU website